supapraisekb/alx-pre_course/0x01-git/README.md

 This is my very first readme comment...
-Alx SWE program is great
+ALX SWE programe i'm happy to code